Prepare for the Future of Fashion: Comply, Transform, and Lead

 EPR Textiles legislation applies to:

-1. Manufacturers: companies that make textile products within a member state.
+Companies that make textile products within a member state.
 Manufacturers of textile products outside the Member state, including online suppliers, who sell directly to end users in the Member state.

-2. Importers: entities like wholesalers who bring in textiles from overseas to sell to retailers.
-Retailers who directly buy clothing and home textiles from foreign sources also take on these responsibilities.
+Entities who directly buy clothing and home textiles from foreign sources also take on these responsibilities.

 Your Obligations